label-sleuth/label-sleuth.org/docs/docs/dev/languages.md

     All done!
 As specified on the top of this page, you can now start up Label Sleuth to use your chosen language, with `python -m label_sleuth.start_label_sleuth --language <YOUR_LANGUAGE>` (It may take a little longer to start up the system for the first time, as the system downloads the necessary files for this newly-added language).

     Once Label Sleuth has started up using the chosen language, you can load documents in this language and work with the system as usual.
+Try out the system in the new language for a few model training iterations to make sure that the language extension works and the system can learn a model in the new language.

     Be sure to [open a pull request](https://github.com/label-sleuth/label-sleuth) so that fellow language speakers could use it!